BenGothard/zombie/README.md

 analyze CSV files or simple PDF statements.
 Parsing and grouping of descriptions now relies on a lightweight AI model that runs entirely in your browser so recurring transactions are found even when descriptions vary slightly.
-PDF parsing is best effort and may fail on heavily compressed documents.
+PDF parsing now falls back to client-side OCR when direct extraction fails so even scanned statements can be analyzed.

 The page now supports dark mode automatically and features an improved layout for an epic experience.